gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 [] user requestable plots with generic generation method - so we can track the position of particle i throughout a sim, or the mean velocity for a specific duration range and assume these are pictures generated in the local directory as the file that created them
 [] Logging of velocity and position (and any other dynamic property) at a selectable interval [] in functions, select whether a CPU, multiCPU, or GPU is to be the analytical device. see how they do this in Molly, as using keyword arguments in function defintions and having different default values cannot be selected for. multiple dispatch only works on types, not on specific fxn inputs.
+[] abstract away force computations to include user defined force weights but also user defined forces.
+[] along with above, user specified interations with type Unions that expect either false, or a parameter. e.g. velocity dampening on a simple rescale is a false on vrescale, or a parameter in the selected Float
+      use 'pruning' functions of the type informatino users fill out to make the types consistent, so no multiple Float32(input), figure that all out in the package

 ### Version 0.00.5